 Security awareness training.

-3.6 Smart Medic Solution’s Component
+3.6 Smart Medic Solution Components

-SmartMedic Solution Component: Device
+SmartMedic Solution Components: Device

-SmartMedic devices consist of the sensors that are used to retrieve the health vital data such as weight, position etc. This device is only used for routing data and information to the SmartMedic solution’s tablet.
+By using sensors, SmartMedic device calculates the health vital data such as weight & position.
+This device is also responsible to route the data to SmartMedic solution’s tablet after the calculation.

 SmartMedic: Tablet

-SmartMedic solution’s tablet that further routes data to the Stryker cloud storage for further analysis.
-The tablet collects the data from all the SmartMedic devices which are configured to route the data towards the SmartMedic cloud application.
+SmartMedic solution’s tablet is responsible to route the data to the Stryker cloud storage for further analysis.
+The tablet collects the data from all the configured SmartMedic devices and routes it towards the Stryker cloud.

 SmartMedic: Nurse Station Application

+SmartMedic: Nurse Station Application receives the data and helps to visualize the current health condition of the patient in real time.

-The Nurse Station Application will be used to monitor the weight, position data, and trend of weight and position change on SmartMedic devices safety.SmartMedic: Nurse Station Application receives an alert for the unexpected change of the health vital, which uses the device’s data to visualize the current health condition of the patient in real time to enable effective decision making for the health personnel before they even go into the operating room for the daily health inspection.
+The Nurse Station Application will be used to monitor the weight, position data, and trend of weight and position change on SmartMedic devices safety.

 SmartMedic: Communication Network

-SmartMedic: communication network is used to transmit the information from the source to the destination.
+SmartMedic: Communication network is used to transmit the information from hospital’s environment to cloud.

 04 User Account Management